Buedenbender/datscience/README.md

 formatted table.

-One example of the flexibility would be to just try to print the factor loadings from a prinicipal component analysis (PCA, `psych::prinicial`)
+One example of the flexibility would be to just try to print the factor loadings from a principal component analysis (PCA, `psych::prinicial`)

 **Let’s first create an exemplary PCA**<sup>\[[1](https://www.rdocumentation.org/packages/datasets/versions/3.6.2/topics/Harman74.cor),